Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 ## Step 3: Flash the firmware

-Now, download and decompress the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+Now, download the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

 * To install from Windows, go to the `fnirsi-gc01` folder and start `fnirsi-gc01-[mcu]-[type].bat`.
 * To install from macOS or Linux, go to the `fnirsi-gc01` folder and start `fnirsi-gc01-[mcu]-[type].sh`.